TritonDataCenter/node-libmanta/README.md

 1. Make a commit to set the intended version in "package.json#version".

-2. Get that commit approved and merged via <https://cr.joyent.us>, as with all commits to this repo.
-See the discussion of contribution at the top of this readme.
+2. Get that commit approved and merged via a pull request.

 3. Once that is merged and you've updated your local copy, run: